bbatsov/metaredux/about.md

 permalink: /about/
 ---

-Meta Redux is the personal blog of Bozhidar Batsov.
-It (somewhat) complements and (mostly) succeeds my older blog "(think)" at <https://batsov.com>.
+Meta Redux is the personal tech blog of Bozhidar Batsov.
+It (somewhat) complements and (partially) succeeds my older blog "(think)" at <https://batsov.com>.

 ## About Me

 I'm Bozhidar[^1] and I love computers in general and programming in particular[^2].
 My fanatic devotion to Emacs is known world-wide.
-I spend a lot of my (free) time on GitHub, contributing to various open-source Ruby, Clojure and Emacs Lisp [projects](/projects/).
+I spend a lot of my (free) time on GitHub, contributing to various open-source Ruby, Clojure and Emacs Lisp [projects](https:/batsov.com/projects/).

-The above paragraph is actually what I typically use as my bio for [conference talks](http://batsov.com/presentations/).
+The above paragraph is actually what I typically use as my bio for [conference talks](https://batsov.com/presentations/).
 I love speaking at conferences and I'm really bad at it![^3]

+You can learn more about me [here](https://batsov.com/about/).

 ## About Meta Redux